theQuery/Sambabe-Documents/privacy-policy.md

 <br>

 ### **Inquiries**
-If You have any questions or concerns about our privacy policy, please feel free to contact **King TMK#0666** on the Discord app, or send an email to officialkoh@outlook.com.
+If You have any questions or concerns about our privacy policy, please feel free to contact **@kingtmk** on the Discord app, or send an email to officialkoh@outlook.com.